JanWilczek/wolf-sound-blog/_posts/synthesis/2021-09-24-wavetable-synthesis-juce.md

 }
 ```

-We check the "interesting" MIDI message types and act on them.
+Here, we check for "interesting" MIDI message types and act on them.

-If a key was pressed, we convert its number to frequency in Hz and inform the oscillator under that number that it should start playing by setting its frequency.
+If a key was pressed ("note on"), we convert its number to frequency in Hz and inform the oscillator under that number that it should start playing by setting its frequency.

-If a key was released, we stop the oscillator responsible for that key.
+If a key was released ("note off"), we stop the oscillator responsible for that key.

 If an "all notes off" message was issued, we stop all oscillators.
-Such messages are more likely to be present in MIDI files rather than during a live performance.
+Such messages are more likely to be present in MIDI files rather than during live performances.

 ### How to Convert a MIDI Note Number to Frequency?

 A MIDI note number takes a value from the [0, 127] integer range.
-Number 69 corresponds to the A4 note in the scientific notation.
-In modern-day music, A4 is tuned to have a fundamental frequency of 440 Hz [Müller2015].
+Number 69 corresponds to the A4 note in the scientific pitch notation.
+In modern-day music, A4 is most often tuned to have a fundamental frequency of 440 Hz [Müller2015].

 A formula for converting a MIDI note number $p$ to frequency $f$ is

 $$f(p) = 440 \cdot 2^{(p - 69) / 12}. \quad (1)$$

-440 is the tuning we chose for the A4 note.
+Here, 440 is the tuning we chose for the A4 note in Hz.
 69 is the MIDI note number of A4 on the keyboard.
 12 is the number of notes in an octave (from C to B).

-In code it looks as follows:
+In code, it looks as follows:

 _Listing 17.
 WavetableSynth.cpp: midiNoteNumberToFrequency()._
 ```cpp